113ll3/Ibmclouddocscli/sdk/sdk_network_request.md

 	```
 	{: codeblock}

 The `Request` class is a simple way to make an HTTP request and get the response after the request is completed.
 If you want more flexibility and control than what you can get from the `Request` class, you can use the `BMSURLSession` class.
 Some features of the `BMSURLSession` class include monitoring progress of uploads, and pausing or canceling requests.
-To get the responses, you have the option to choose either completion handlers or delegates.
+To get the responses, you can choose either completion handlers or delegates.

 The `BMSURLSession` class is available for iOS only.